 These creates are so cute and functional.
 They hold so much, and roll out from under the bottom shelf smoothly, making it super easy to access the contents.

 One rolling crate is fully stocked with coffee right now.
 Because ain’t nobody wanna run out of coffee during a pandemic, amiright?

 The pantry is in the back hallway of our house, right off the kitchen.
 It has a door, but because we pop in and out of the pantry so frequently, the door is almost always open for convenience.
-This makes it even more important for the pantry to be tidy and organized.
+This makes pantry organization even more important.

 Everything in its place, and a place for everything makes me happy.
 It’s strangely comforting for it to be all so neat and tidy, don’t you think?
 Who’s with me on this one?